taskworld/prescript/docs/guide/tutorial.md

 ![Screenshot](./what-happened2.png)

-Now the search box contains the text ‘prescriptprescript’.
+This time, the search box contains the text ‘prescriptprescript’.
 Since we **retried** step 4, it got executed twice.
 That means the word ‘prescript’ got typed into the search box twice!

 ::: tip LESSON